ColinSather/colinsather.github.io/README.md

 * Add some blog posts from notes
 * Ditch bootstrap and use a more minimalist CSS library
 * Focus on getting rid of unused js and css before using native web components or a javascript framework
+* Create an archived projects page and only show case 2-3 projects in the index page

 ## BOOKMARKS